Top Cryptocurrency Trends for 2022-2025

 This is compared to just over $2 billion at the end of 2019 (a 5x increase).

-In addition, the Grayscale Bitcoin Trust (the only way for many institutions to obtain bitcoin exposure) has seen assets increase by 900% in 2020.
+In addition, the Grayscale Bitcoin Trust (the only way for many institutions to obtain bitcoin exposure) saw assets increase by 900% in 2020.

 While this amount is still peanuts compared to the overall asset management industry, future regulatory clarity could help in bolstering this number.